-Understanding how to optimize brain performance will give kids the competitive advantage they need to play the sport longer.
+Understanding how to optimize brain performance will give kids the competitive advantage they need to elevate their game.

-Integrating the insights of high school students, experts, and stakeholders across the country, TeachAids has conducted an in-depth environmental scan on sports injury culture.
-These formative assessments will directly inform the educational suite.
-As a part of their iterative design process, leading researchers and scientists at Stanford University will utilize rigorous quantitative metrics to assess the efficacy of the curriculum’s components.
+Integrating insights from renowned experts and young people across the nation, TeachAids conducted an in-depth environmental scan on the sports injury culture.
+These formative assessments have directly informed the educational suite.
+As a part of TeachAids’ iterative design process, leading researchers at Stanford University are utilizing rigorous quantitative metrics to assess the efficacy of the curriculum’s components.

-While conducting research over the past year, youth have voiced their strong desire to learn through cutting-edge technologies.
-In collaboration with Stanford University researchers and Silicon Valley innovators, TeachAids is exploring the potential of learning through Virtual Reality.
+This program aims to achieve the most optimal learning outcomes, through providing a suite of interactive tools and technologies designed to maximize engagement.
+In collaboration with Stanford University researchers and Silicon Valley innovators, TeachAids is enhancing learning through Virtual Reality.
 This research will enable them to understand how VR can strengthen empathy and enrich learning for youth.

 Power of Persuasion